 Amy studied psychology while attending the University of Colorado on a track scholarship.
 She can still be found on the track volunteering during the season at her daughter’s high school.

 Amy spent her childhood in Niwot, and aside from ten years in Orlando, has spent her adulthood in Longmont where she lives with her daughter, Rylee.

 Amy’s favorite activity is watching her daughter compete in volleyball and track.
 She can’t wait to continue supporting her as she takes her competition to the next level in college next year.
 She’s proud to call herself a Timberwolf and is excited about the direction of TPCA.

-This is Lisa’s second year at TPCA.
+This is Lisa’s third year at TPCA.
 Prior to that, Lisa worked in the St. Vrain Valley School District for over 20 years in administrative support.
 She enjoys working with staff, administrators, and students to build a culture that values respect, acceptance, accountability, and fun!

 Originally from Kansas, she considers Colorado home after living here for 30 years.
 When not at work, you’ll find her in the great outdoors, running ultra marathons, fly-fishing, cycling, or rock climbing.
 Lisa lives in Niwot with her husband Bill, and her son Collin who is currently attending college at NAU Northern Arizona University